The Sittaford Mystery: Dustjacket blurb

 The blurb on the inside flap of the dustjacket of the first edition (which is also repeated opposite the title page) reads:

 It was a typical Dickens Christmas; deep snow everywhere, and down in the little village of Sittaford on the fringe of Dartmoor, probably deeper than anywhere.
 Mrs Willett, the winter tenant in Captain Trevelyan's country house, was, with her daughter Violet, giving a party.
 Finally they decided to do a little table rapping and after the usual number of inconsequential messages from the 'other side', suddenly the table announced that Captain Trevelyan was dead.
 His oldest friend, Captain Burnaby, was disturbed.
 He quickly left the house and tramped six miles of snowy roads to Exhampton.
 There was no sign of life in Trevelyan's house.
 A back window was broken in and the light was burning – and there, on the floor, was the body of Trevelyan.
 Inspector Narracott took the case in hand, and after wandering through a maze of false clues and suspects, he ultimately discovered the murderer of Captain Trevelyan.
 Mrs. Christie has never formulated a more ingenious or enthralling plot and her characterisation is of the vivid type which marked The Murder of Roger Ackroyd and The Murder at the Vicarage.

 Adaptations

 Television

 The novel was nominally adapted by Granada Television as a Miss Marple mystery as part of the Agatha Christie's Marple series (set in 1952).
 It featured Geraldine McEwan as Miss Marple, who did not appear in the novel.
 Apart from the names of some characters and locations, the plot bears little resemblance to the original story and a number of anachronistic themes are added.
 It guest-starred Timothy Dalton as Trevelyan, Patricia Hodge as Mrs Evadne Willett, Carey Mulligan as Violet Willett, Laurence Fox as Jim Pearson, Zoe Telford as Emily Trefusis, James Murray as Charles Burnaby, Mel Smith as John Enderby and Rita Tushingham as Elizabeth Percehouse.
 It aired in the UK on 30 April 2006.

 The novel was also adapted as a 2018 episode of Les Petits Meurtres d'Agatha Christie.
+SonyLIV, in association with Agatha Christie Limited released Charlie Chopra, a Hindi web series based on the novel, in July 2023.